Gemini UFOs ~ NASA Gemini UFOs

 with his movie camera, taking five frames of film which show the object as it

-A few moments later, Grissom (right) asked whether
+A few moments later, Gus Grissom asked whether

 McDivitt was still watching "that thing out there."
 McDivitt answered, "no, I’ve lost it.
 It had been arms sticking